 Corporate venture units investing strategically may desire targets possess a close alignment with one of their core company businesses.

-This alignment is desired because the ultimate objective may be to acquire the startup and consolidate them with the company’s internal initiatives.
+The ultimate objective may be to acquire the startup and consolidate them with the company’s internal initiatives.
 In some cases, a direct alignment may not be apparent.
-In these cases the CVC partner may be seeking complimentary opportunities or related emerging, disruptive technologies.
+If this occurs, the CVC partner may be seeking complimentary opportunities or related emerging, disruptive technologies.

 In addition to cash, the CVC group may bring administrative support, infrastructure, management and marketing expertise, and technology to the venture.

 Like angel groups and venture capital funds, corporate venture capital arms invest in startups in all stages of development, from seed to the expansion, growth and mezzanine levels.
-Generally however, their desired liquidation event is not an IPO.
+Generally, their desired liquidation event is not an IPO.
 As indicated above, they tend more toward the acquisition of the startup.

 Corporate venture capital units invest in many of the same industries as do angel groups and VCs.

-The entrepreneur seeking investment from major corporations with investment arms should recognize there are many advantages to seeking and obtaining such investment.
+Entrepreneurs seeking investment should recognize there are many advantages in obtaining such an investment.

-However, such investment should be sought with the entrepreneurs having a strong understanding of their startup’s objectives and opportunities, and the strategy and fit with the potential corporate partner.
-At the early stages, until such time as the entrepreneur has confidence there is a synergy of direction between the organizations, they would be best served to manage the relationship with Chinese walls which permit the startup flexibility related to the control of both technology and operations, limiting access by the CVC representatives.
+However, such investment should be sought with a strong understanding of the startup’s objectives.
+The opportunities, strategy, and fit should be present with a potential corporate partner.
+Until the entrepreneur has a synergy of direction with the organizations, they would need to manage the relationship with Chinese walls.
+This permits flexibility related to the control of both technology and operations, limiting access by the CVC representatives.